-- School staffs will be trained to educate parents in understanding the State academic standards, school curriculum, student progress monitoring, and standardized assessments such as Georgia Milestones and Endof-Course tests. - The LEA will train staffs to teach parents how to utilize Active Parenting to offer evidence-based parenting classes throughout the FY20 school year at various sites.
-Topics will include improved discipline and communication, attendance, how brain development affects children's behavior and decision-making, parenting a special needs child, seven smart strategies parents can use for immediate school success, and preventing use of tobacco, alcohol, and other drugs. - Title I program specialists will work with staffs to plan parent workshops on topics suggested by parents such as at-home reading strategies, homework tips, and utilizing community resources. - Principals and their leadership teams will receive training to learn strategies to increase parent and family engagement, to plan activities for parents and families throughout the 2019-2020 school year, and to discuss ways to improve communication between the school and families/community.
+- School staffs will be trained to educate parents in understanding the State academic standards, school curriculum, student progress monitoring, and standardized assessments such as Georgia Milestones and Endof-Course tests.
+Other topics may include improved discipline and communication, attendance, how brain development affects children's behavior and decision-making, parenting a special needs child, seven smart strategies parents can use for immediate school success, and preventing use of tobacco, alcohol, and drugs. - Federal programs staff will work with staffs to ensure parents receive information in multiple ways such as website, distribution of flyers, Shoutpoint, texts, phone calls, and marquee posts, and that information is in a language and format parents can understand. - Principals and their leadership teams will receive training to learn strategies to increase parent and family engagement, (to include training on the importance of the six "Shalls,"), to plan activities for parents and families throughout the 2020-2021 school year, and to discuss ways to improve communication between the school and families/community.